cherise215/advchain/README.md

 2. For networks with dropout layers, please replace `nn.Dropout2d` or `nn.Dropout3d` with fixable dropout layers to allow optimization with fixed network structure.
 We provide 2D, and 3D fixable dropout layers in `advchain.common.layers.Fixable2DDropout`, `advchain.common.layers.Fixable3DDropout`.
 3. for semi-supervised learning, please perform adversarial data augmentation on labelled and unlabelled batch *separately*.

+##FAQ
+Q1.
+My network has multiple output branches, how can I specify which one used to guide adversarial data augmentation?
+A1.
+Currently, by default, our solver only supports model with a single output.
+One can specify the output from which branch by reimplementing the function in `get_net_output(self,model, data)`, which can be found in `advchain/augmentor/adv_compose_solver.py`.

+Q2: Can I use other losses?
+A2.
+Yes.
+You can do so by adding your preferred one in `advchaincalc_segmentation_consistency`, which is in `/vol/biomedic3/cc215/Project/advchain/advchain/common/loss.py`

 ## Citation
 If you find this useful for your work, please consider citing

 ```